Jpunt/sass-t1000/README.md

 - Put columns in a row
 - Columns are flexible
 - Gutters are fixed
-- Two spaces between two columns make a gutter
+- The space between two columns make a gutter
 - The space between a column and a row make a gutter
 - With great power, comes great responsibility.
 Only include what you need!